-All grades are 90% as stated in items 8.a. and 8.b with 10% course director determined by overall assessment, class participation, peer evaluation and industry partner feedback.
+All grades are 90% of stated items in 8.a. and 8.b with 10% discerned by course director's overall assessment of student's class participation, peer evaluation, advisor feedback, grader feedback and industry partner feedback.

 - a.
 SE 494 grades are determined by a grading committee of two faculty who review four reports and four presentations during the semester and give feedback to the student team.
 The fourth and final report is assigned a letter grade by the grading committee which becomes the course grade shared by all team members who significantly contribute to the project deliverables, otherwise one or more students may receive a different grade or an incomplete for the course. - b.
-SE 495 grades are individual grades to each team member and are assigned by the project advisor with regard to student attendance, participation, peer evaluations, etc.
+SE 495 grades are individual grades to each team member and are assigned by the project advisor with regard to student attendance, participation, peer evaluations, responsiveness, professionalism etc. - c.
+Academic Honesty: Plagiarism or the use of artificial intelligence such as ChatGPT will constitute grounds of University Sanctions including immediate failure in course for reason of academic dishonesty;see https://studentcode.illinois.edu/article1/part4/1-402/